Definition

 Equivalent to deleting the last element.
 Takes constant time.

-PeekAssuming we keep track of , this is equivalent to array access, which is constant time.
+PeekAssuming we keep track of , this is equivalent to array access, as we simply return which is constant time.

 Uses